Pasture and feed management

 If you are going to give an orphan lamb away to be reared and get it back, make sure the new carers know how to feed it, and warn them about toxic shrubs in their garden.
 Also make sure it get’s all its vaccinations, especially scabby mouth which can be picked up by humans.
 A big danger is bloat from overfeeding, so tell them to keep some yoghurt handy if digestion problems occur.

-Because of the great work load in large herds these days, unwanted calves are not getting enough colostrum before ending up at the sale yards after a cold rocking journey to start their day, and then stand on hard concrete for up to 4 hours.
+Because of the great work load in large herds these days, calves are not getting enough colostrum before ending up at the sale yards after a cold rocking journey to start their day.
+Then they have to stand on hard concrete for up to 4 hours with very little shelter.
+You still see some very sad looking calves at sale yards these days, which should not happen.

-So rather than buy these 4-day old ‘feeder’ calves from different sources at the local saleyard buy your calves directly from a limited number of farms, as this limits all the stress on them which will certainly affect their settling in when you get them home.
+So rather than buy these 4-day old ‘feeder’ calves from different sources at the local saleyard, buy them directly from a limited number of farms, as this limits all the stress on them which will certainly affect their settling in when you get them home.

 Young calves are very delicate animals and are not just small cows.
 From then on, they need plenty of milk or high quality milk replacer, well supplemented with good hay, meal and clean water.